LEARN

 C.n. cyanurus: Both adults as in novaezelandiae, but varying blue wash to upperparts; less yellow on underparts, more blue/green; darker blue wash on outer webs of flight feathers; blue wash on tail.

-C.n. chathamensis Both adults as in novaezelandiae, but face bright green; underparts more yellow; slightly larger in size.
+C.n. chathamensis Both adults as in novaezelandiae, but face bright green; underparts more yellow; slightly larger.

 C.n. erythrotis: Both adults as in hochstetteri, but outer webs of flight feathers pale green/blue.
 Extinct.

-C.n. subflavescens: Both adults as in cookii, but in general more yellow in body colour, particularly on cheeks and underparts; red markings on head less extensive.
+C.n. subflavescens: Both adults as in cookii, but generally more yellow in body colour, particularly on cheeks and underparts; red markings on head less extensive.
 Extinct.

 Colour Juvenile: